nmsr1196/Multi_Pass_Version2/README.md

 - 7 Jewel Neopixel (https://www.adafruit.com/product/2859 )  This goes into the lens disc hole

+- Adafruit LED Sequins - Emerald Green, Pack of 5 (this is the light for the rod and the night light I used 3) https://www.adafruit.com/product/1756

 - Mini On/Off button (https://www.adafruit.com/product/3870) Power button.
-If you choose to use a different button, hot glue is your friend, or 3D print some to

-compensate the size.
+If you choose to use a different button, hot glue is your friend, or 3D print some to compensate the size.

 - Metal Ball Tactile Button (https://www.adafruit.com/product/3347) This is the pushbutton for the night light.